luckysusanto/luckysusanto.github.io/_pages/about.md

   - /about.html
 ---

 Welcome, my name is Lucky Susanto.
 I am an undergraduate student at Univeristy of Indonesia, expected to graduate around January 2024.
 I am passionate about AI, especially on how to democratize their usage.
-I am currently working as an NLP researcher at the GIK community.
+I am currently an NLP researcher at the GIK community.
 Currently, my research focus is on understanding and enabling AI for low-resource contexts.

 <!-- A data-driven personal website
 ======